madhu-orbitshift/madhu-test-repo/README.md

 How to trigger
 - From the GitHub web UI: go to the Actions tab, select "Tag Master with Timestamp", and click "Run workflow".
-- To enable automatic tagging on push, add a `push` trigger to the workflow (for example: `push: branches: [ main ]`).
+- Automatic tagging is enabled on push, add a `push` trigger to the workflow (for example: `push: branches: [ main ]`).

 If you'd like, I can also: